skyRoma/learn-angular/README.md

 - Providers & Modules: [(source)](https://www.udemy.com/course/the-complete-guide-to-angular-2)
   ![Providers & Modules](./src/assets/modules.png)

 - With JIT (Just-In-execution-Time) compilation Angular template compiler runs in browser so this compiler also part of build code in the browser;

+- `NgRx` when it is initialized sends a separate action to all reducers, and since we don't process that action in our `switchCase`, so the `default switchCase` fires and we return the initial state because previously it wasn't initialized.
+  That's how we have initial states in the app;

+- `NgRx` any action reaches ALL reducers;

+- `NgRx Effects` should not be completed, failed, or throw an error, they are on-going observables otherwise it won't be possible to handle the next emissions;

+- `NgRx effects` fire after all reducers for that action have executed.
+  That order is guaranteed;

+- `Life hack` - if you need to dispatch action in the `Effects`, but you can't return it for some reason, e.g. you need to put `dispatch` in a `setTimeout`.
+  To do this, it's better to use a `service` that is easily can be injected into the effect, and dispatch this action in the `service.store.dispatch()`.